 To conduct clinical drug research in the United States, researchers must file an Investigational New Drug (IND) application with the FDA.
 To date, the FDA has granted IND status to at least three groups of researchers to study hydrazine sulfate as a treatment for cancer.[1,2,3]

 In animal studies, hydrazine sulfate has been added to the drinking water or the food supply, or it has been given by injection.
 In clinical trials involving cancer patients, hydrazine sulfate has been administered in pills or capsules.
-Reviewed in In the clinical studies conducted thus far, the dose and the duration of hydrazine sulfate administration have varied.
+In the clinical studies conducted thus far, the dose and the duration of hydrazine sulfate administration have varied.